PotatoEater0127/video-highlight/README.md

 ## 🔍 Overview

 The Video Highlight Tool is a web application built using React, TypeScript, and Tailwind CSS.
-It allows users to upload videos and use AI-powered transcription to create engaging highlight reels.
+It allows users to upload videos and use AI-powered transcription(mocked) to create engaging highlight reels.
 The application features a split-screen interface with a transcript editor on one side and a video preview on the other.

 ## ✨ Features

-- 📤 Video upload and processing
+- 📤 Video upload and processing (mocked for this demo)
 - 🤖 AI-powered transcript generation (mocked for this demo)
 - 🖥️ Split-screen interface with transcript editor and video preview
 - ✅ Select/unselect sentences for creating custom highlights